MHSabit/footScrapper/readme.txt.txt

-I could not find enough data for all the field thats why I could not complete the whole project I have colpleted the table for La lega Only .
+run Xampp keep the file inside htdocs then run the project